Deer Creek Township, Madison County, Ohio: Geography

 Part of the city of London, the county seat of Madison County, is located in Deer Creek Township.
-The census-designated place of Lafayette is lies northeast of London.
+The Census-designated place of Lafayette lies northeast of London on U.S. Route 40.

+The London Country Club is located within the township.

+The Molly Caren Agricultural Center, operated by the Ohio State University, lies at the crossroads of SR 38 and U.S. 40 within the township.

+The runway of the Madison County Airport ends in the township.
+The Silent P aerodrome (OA86) is located fully within the township.

 Name and history

 As of 1854, the population of the township was 583, 894 in 1890, 882 in 1900, and 883 in 1910.
 Statewide, the only other Deer Creek Township is located in Pickaway County.

+The township is named after the eponymous creek which flows through the township.
+A sizeable tributary of the Deer Creek flows north-south in the township's far east.

 Government

 The township is governed by a three-member board of trustees, who are elected in November of odd-numbered years to a four-year term beginning on the following January 1.
 Two are elected in the year after the presidential election and one is elected in the year before it.
 There is also an elected township fiscal officer, who serves a four-year term beginning on April 1 of the year after the election, which is held in November of the year before the presidential election.
 Vacancies in the fiscal officership or on the board of trustees are filled by the remaining trustees.